arneBersch/Zoeglfrex/Readme.md

 It currently only runs on Ubuntu Linux, however, Appimage and Windows support is planned, too.

+See the [Releases page](https://github.com/arneBersch/Zoeglfrex/releases/) to download the latest version of Zöglfrex.

 ## Features
 - command line interface
 - sACN (ANSI E1.31) DMX output